nexmo-community/deskmo/README.md

 ### Sign up for IBM Speech to Text

 If you want to be able to interact with the application with voice, we'll need to be able to transcribe the words.
-For this we'll use the IBM Speech to Text Service.
+For this, we'll use the IBM Speech to Text Service.

 * Sign in to the [IBM Dashboard](https://cloud.ibm.com) and click "Create Resource".
 * Choose "Speech to Text"